 - Failure to implement new concepts effectively

 So there we have it, the blueprint for success in ‘life after the eLearning course’.
-All you have to do is promote, get your learners talking, review, track, and refresh.
+All you have to do is promote, get your learners talking, ask for feedback, analyze and optimize, and keep your learners in the loop after the course is finished.
 Simple enough, right?
 Stay tuned to our blog for more information in all things eLearning – including more on ‘life after the eLearning course’!